Fortran-FOSS-Programmers/WenOOF/README.md

 Anyone is interest to use, to develop or to contribute to WenOOF is welcome, feel free to select the license that best matches your soul!

 More details can be found on [wiki](https://github.com/Fortran-FOSS-Programmers/WenOOF/wiki/Copyrights).

+### Externals libraries

+WenOOF uses some external libraries (placed into the *external* subdirectory of the root project) for the testing suite.
+These library maybe distributed under different licensing system with respect the WenOOF one, please refer to their own licenses.

 Go to [Top](#top)